Posted on Wednesday, 25th August 2010 by Chudi

-When we signed we knew we were taking a risk.
+When we signed Bebe we knew we were taking a risk.
 For a player with his background we were always leaving ourselves open to scrutiny and the fee didn’t help.
-When Sir Alex confessed he hadn’t even seen the 20 year old play that was all the ammunition the papers needed, had a target on his back.
+When Sir Alex confessed he hadn’t even seen the 20 year old play that was all the ammunition the papers needed, Bebe had a target on his back.

 Last week there were rumblings from a well known Guardian journo that the Portuguese player had looked less than impressive in training.
 Now where this journalist got this info from is still up in the air and whilst I doubt it’s validity let’s assume it’s true.
 Aged 20 at a new club and in a new country unable to speak the language, he could be forgiven for being slightly over awed by the new and unfamiliar situation he faced but this didn’t seem to matter to whoever made these discouraging comments.